MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

   blocked.
 Check if some API call is suspending the task or if a shared resource could be blocking it.

-- When a Java native method executes, it executes its C counterpart function in the RTOS task that runs the MicroEJ runtime.
-While the C function executes, no other Java methods executes: the Java world awaits for the C function to finish.
-As a consequence, if the C function never returns, no Java thread can run.
+- When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the MicroEJ runtime.
+While the C function is running, no other Java methods can run : the Java world awaits for the C function to finish.
+As a consequence, if the C function never returns, no Java thread can ever run again.
 Spot any suspect native functions and print every entry/exit to detect faulty code.

 Now, what if the ``Alive`` heart beat runs while the UI is frozen?
 Java threads are getting scheduled but the UI thread (also called